Hey everyone! Welcome to Aegis of Candlekeep, the Realms' only extensive Xzar x CHARNAME romance XD

 "Aegis!" he cried, jumping to his feet and sprinting for her.
 He grabbed her arms and tried to pull her free.
 "Aegis, no!
 No!
 Let go!"

-She didn't listen at first, and what was the point of magically compelling her?
+She didn't listen.
+And what was the point of magically compelling her?
 Had all of his efforts been in vain?
-Was the blood of Bhaal so strong in her that she could fall victim to such temptations on the spur of a moment?
+Was the blood of Bhaal still so strong in her that she could fall victim to such temptations on the spur of a moment?
+What had he missed that had led to this-!?

-But then her hands loosened.
+Her hands loosened.
 She looked up at him hazily and the color drained from his face.
 She was smiling "Aegis!" he pleaded with her.
 "Why would you do such a thing?"
-He already knew the answer.
-She didn't have a choice.
+He already knew the answer: She didn't have a choice, and he had somehow failed to give her one.

-"It's fun, daddy," she answered brightly, but her face fell as she noticed the curves of his mouth- frowning and drawn as if in suffering.
+"It's fun, daddy," she answered brightly, but her face fell as she noticed the curves of his mouth.
 She had yet to learn the meaning of mental anguish or disappointment.
-All she knew was that her father was upset.
+Perhaps all she knew was that her father was upset.

 She blinked and then dropped the writhing animal.
 It landed with a thud and then bolted off, staggering slightly.
 She lifted her hands to his face, seeming heedless of the cuts that laced up and down her arms, of the blood she smeared on his robes, and her brows furrowed in concentration.

-He grimaced and held her tightly to him, this beautiful and horrible child he had never found it within his heart to kill.
-The babe he had raised thus far as his own, his little Aegis, covered in blood.
+He grimaced and held her tightly to him, this beautiful and horrible child that he would always adore and always protect; The babe he had raised thus far as his own, his little Aegis, covered in blood.

 She touched his face, the curves of his mouth, the pained wrinkles about his eyes."I don't understand," she mumbled.
 "Daddy, what's wrong?"